A Complete Guide to Pearlscale Fish Care and Keeping

 If you have a large enough aquarium, common goldfish can be kept with pearlscale goldfish.
 However, keep in mind that common goldfish grow much larger and faster than fancy goldfish, so a spacious tank is essential to accommodate their size differences.

-Male and female are almost indistinguishable from each other.
-Determining the sex of adult pearlscale goldfish can be challenging, especially when they are not in breeding condition.
-However, there are some general differences that can help differentiate between males and females:
+Determining the sex of adult pearlscale goldfish can be challenging, particularly when they are not in breeding condition.
+However, several general differences can help distinguish between males and females:

-1. Body Shape: In some cases, males tend to have a slightly slimmer and more streamlined body compared to females, especially during the breeding season when females may appear rounder due to the presence of eggs.
+Males typically have a slightly slimmer and more streamlined body compared to females, particularly during the breeding season when females may appear rounder due to the presence of eggs.

-2. Pectoral Fins: The pectoral fins, located on the sides of the fish near the gills, are usually longer and more pointed in males compared to females.
-Female pectoral fins may appear shorter and rounder.
+The pectoral fins, located on the sides near the gills, are usually longer and more pointed in males.
+In contrast, female pectoral fins tend to be shorter and rounder.

-4. Breeding Tubercles: During the breeding season, males may develop tiny white or white-tipped bumps called breeding tubercles on their gill covers, pectoral fins, and sometimes head.
+During the breeding season, males may develop small white bumps called breeding tubercles on their gill covers, pectoral fins, and sometimes on their head.
 Females typically lack these tubercles.

 Breeding

-The fish is bred in farms.
-However, you can also obtain the juveniles in a home aquarium.
-Put some sandy substrate and small leaved plants into a spawning tank.
-As a rule, for spawning they put one female and 2-3 males (2 years old) in the tank.
+Pearlscale goldfish are typically bred in farms, but you can also obtain juveniles in a home aquarium.
+To prepare a spawning tank, add sandy substrate and small-leaved plants.
+Generally, it’s best to keep one female with 2-3 males (around 2 years old) in the tank.